Cray-HPE/docs-csm/operations/boot_orchestration/BOS_Workflows.md

 1. **Administrator creates a BOS session template**

     A session template is a collection of data specifying a group of nodes, as well as the boot artifacts and configuration that should be applied to them.
     A session template can be created from a JSON structure.
-It returns a Session Template ID if successful.
+It returns a session template ID if successful.

-    See [Manage a Session Template](Manage_a_Session_Template.md) for more information.
+    See [Manage a session template](Manage_a_Session_Template.md) for more information.

 1. **Administrator creates a session**

     Create a session to perform the operation specified in the operation request parameter on the boot set defined in the session template.
-For this use case, the administrator creates a session with operation as Boot and specifies the session template ID.
+For this use case, the administrator creates a session with operation as `reboot` and specifies the session template ID.

     (`ncn-mw#`)

     ```bash
-    cray bos v2 sessions create --template-name SESSIONTEMPLATE_NAME --operation Reboot
+    cray bos v2 sessions create --template-name SESSIONTEMPLATE_NAME --operation reboot
     ```

 1. **Session setup operator**

     The creation of a session causes the session-setup operator to set a desired state on all components listed in the session template.
     This includes pulling files from S3 to determine boot artifacts like kernel, `initrd`, and root file system.
 The session setup operator also enables the relevant components at this time.

 1. **Status operator (powering-off)**

     The status operator will detect the enabled components and assign them a phase.
-This involves checking the current state of the node, including communicating with HSM to determine the current power status of the node.
+This involves checking the current state of the node, including communicating with
+    HSM to determine the current power status of the node.

     In this example of rebooting nodes, the first phase is `powering-off`.
 If queried at this point, the nodes will have a status of `power-off-pending`.
     For more on component phase and status, see [Component Status](Component_Status.md)